Dynamically incoherent surface endomorphisms: General construction

-Using the ideas of \cref{lem:negativeslope}, one can show that $E^c$ has positive slope on $X_1 = (-2a,0)\times\bbS^1$, while it has negative slope on $X_2 = (0,2a)\times\bbS^1$.
-Due to the shearing being in the opposite direction on each annulus, the centre curves approach the centre circle $\{0\}\times \bbS^1$ with slopes of opposite sign, as is shown in the depiction \cref{fig:tan2}.
-On a neighbourhood of the circle $\{0\}\times\bbS^1$ there cannot exist a foliation chart.
-Hence $f$ is dynamically incoherent. \end{proof} We conclude by justifying the the rest of the depiction of the centre curves as is shown in \cref{fig:tan2}.
+We conclude by justifying the rest of the depiction of the centre curves as is shown in \cref{fig:tan2}.
 Once more, outside the orbits of the two invariant annuli $X_1$ and $X_2$, the map $f$ is a linear map preserving the horizontal and vertical directions, expanding stronger in the horizontal.
 An annulus in the preimage of either $X_1$ and $X_2$ is a linear rescaling of the curves on the invariant annulus that is contracted a greater amount in the horizontal than the vertical, and so when $t=0$ in the linearisation $B$, the centre curves are as shown.
 Note that the slopes on each annulus $X_1$ and $X_2$ will not be symmetric as in the figure when $t\neq 0$, though they will always be of opposite sign.